spring-epfl/not-yet-another-id-code/smartcard/README.md

 (venv) $ cd smartcard/python
 ```

-We can then generate some command inputs and the expect output from the card by running the `prototype.py` script:
+Then we run `prototype.py` to generate some command inputs (with the corresponding expected output) to later feed into the card:

 ```
 (venv) $ python prototype.py